nendotools/touchview/README.md

 - `UPDATED` : add support for Weylus (\*nix) sending 0.0 for pressure on touch events
 - `UPDATED` : changed all new operator namespaces to `nendo` for easier identification
+- `ADDED` : control mode icon when using signle-input mode
+- `UPDATED` : control mode toggle and floating action button now use same sizing as gizmos
 - `ADDED` : additional fine-tuning controls for gizmo spacing

 </details>